ljor/sown-app/README.md

 $ npm start
 ```

-Runs the app in the development mode.\
+This runs the app in the development mode at http://localhost:3000
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## User Stories